Professional & Administrative Jobs

 Minimum Qualifications:

 High School diploma and two (2) years administrative support experience.
-Strong computer skills, including Excel, database/spreadsheet knowledge; ability to work independently and with all levels of staff and faculty; detail oriented and strictly confidential with excellent interpersonal skills.
+Strong computer skills, including Excel, database/spreadsheet knowledge; ability to work independently and with all levels of staff and faculty; detail oriented with excellent interpersonal skills, and the ability to maintain confidentiality of information.

 And